 cannons thundered against the redoubts, the Prussian infantry were

-digging themselves ever closer to
+digging themselves ever closer to the Danish

-the Danish positions.
+positions.
 A minor attack were rejected by the

 Danes om April 5th but on April 18th the Prussian

-ready for the final attack.
+enemy was ready for the final attack.